dailypenn/onboarding/README.md

    cd ~/Documents/DP # cd into the folder
    ```

-11. Clone the two project page repos.
+11. Clone the repos you'll be working on.
 Use SSH!
 (If you don't already use SSH, follow the steps [here](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) to generate keys, and then [here](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/) to add your public key to your GitHub account.)

+If you're on the project pages team, you'll clone these repos:

    ```Shell
    git clone git@github.com:dailypenn/projects.thedp.com.git
    git clone git@github.com:dailypenn/projects.34st.com.git
    ```

-   This should be good for most people.
-If you think you'll be working on other projects, talk to the Director of Web Development, and they can get you set up with any other repos.
+ Talk to the Director of Web Development if you're not sure which repos to clone.